-- Comply with the Province's requirements for the Next Generation 9-1-1 (NG911) system. - Pursue opportunities to transition larger emergency response vehicles to a shorter useful life cycle replacement schedule as outlined in the Fire Master Plan. - Continue to partner with London Police Services to explore opportunities for a shared training facility resources. - Receive and put into service an additional Aerial Platform. - Continue to work with our city partners in the development and building of Station 15 on Old Victoria Road. - Continue hiring firefighters to fill attrition, the new Aerial Platform, and Station 15. - Work toward a lifecycle replacement of the Self-Contained Breathing Apparatus (SCBA). - Ensure compliance with all provincially mandated training requirements. - Continued development and implementation of the LFD Health and Wellness Plan. - Prepare for and negotiate the next Collective Agreement.
+- Comply with the Province's requirements for the Next Generation 9-1-1 (NG911) system. - Pursue opportunities to transition larger emergency response vehicles to a shorter useful life cycle replacement schedule as outlined in the Fire Master Plan. - Continue to partner with London Police Services on a Protective Services Training Campus. - Receive and put into service an additional Aerial Platform. - Continue to work with our city partners in the development and building of Station 15 on Old Victoria Road. - Continue hiring firefighters to fill attrition, the new Aerial Platform, and Station 15. - Ensure compliance with all provincially mandated training requirements. - Continued development and implementation of the LFD Health and Wellness Plan. - Prepare for and negotiate the next Collective Agreement.